 Before debiting a customer’s bank account, businesses must first collect a mandate from the customer defining a specific payment schedule or terms.
 The mandate includes the customer’s institution number, transit number, account number, name and email.

 Canadian pre-authorized debits are a reusable, delayed notification payment method.
-This means that it can take 3 calendar days to initiate a payment after collecting a mandate for the first time, and up to 5 business days after initiating a payment to receive notification of success or failure.
+This means that it can take up to 5 business days after initiating a payment to receive notification of success or failure.
 PADs are not a guaranteed payment method, there is a risk of failed payments and disputes.

 The following Stripe products also support adding Canadian pre-authorized debit from the Dashboard: